Characters of the Final Fantasy XIII series: Oerba Yun Fang

-When they face Orphan, despite the party's pleas for Fang to not transform into Ragnarok, Fang eventually transforms into an incomplete version and fights the fal'Cie alone, but gets tortured as a result of her failure, only to be saved by Lightning's group.
+When they face Orphan, despite the party's pleas for Fang to not transform into Ragnarok, Fang eventually transforms into an incomplete version and fights the fal'Cie alone, but is tortured as a result of her failure, only to be saved by Lightning's group.
 After Orphan's destruction, Fang and Vanille complete their Focus by becoming Ragnarok to save Cocoon from crashing into Gran Pulse.
 In Final Fantasy XIII-2, Fang and Vanille appear to help Serah escape from the endless dream in the Void Beyond that Caius placed her in, and at the end they are rescued from Cocoon's pillar when it finally collapse.
-By the events of Lightning Returns, after awakening and seeing Vanille being used by the Order, Fang has taken up residence in the Dead Dunes and becomes the leader of a bandit group bent on thwarting the Order from obtaining a relic within the desert.
-She attempts to destroy the relic so Vanille can be saved from being killed by the ritual.
-Fang appears on the final day, helping Lightning dissuade Vanille from going through with the ritual and helps her guide the souls of the dead to the new world.
+By the events of Lightning Returns, after awakening and seeing Vanille being used by the Order, Fang has taken up residence in the Dead Dunes and becomes the leader of a bandit group bent on preventing the Order from obtaining a relic within the desert.
+She attempts to destroy the relic to prevent Vanille from being killed by the ritual.
+Fang appears on the final day, helping Lightning dissuade Vanille from going through with the ritual and helping her guide the souls of the dead to the new world.

-Fang was originally scripted to be a male character during the early stages of Final Fantasy XIIIs development, but early in the writing stage, was rewritten as a female character.
+Fang was originally scripted to be a male character during the early stages of Final Fantasy XIIIs development, but was rewritten as a female character.
 Along with this, the sex appeal that was originally going to be part of Lightning's look was transferred to Fang to give Lightning a more hard-edged persona.
 One of Fang's motivations in Final Fantasy XIII is to protect Vanille at any cost, though she has feelings of resignation in Lightning Returns.
 Director Motomu Toriyama described this as the dark side of her heart.
-Fang is voiced by Rachel Robinson in English, and Mabuki Andou in Japanese.
+Fang is voiced by Rachel Robinson in English and Mabuki Andou in Japanese.